 How does the student choose which works to include in an Art or Photography Portfolio submission?

 Students should submit their best works that exemplify originality, technical skill, and the emergence of a personal vision.
 National jurors are often looking at the consistency of artwork/photography across the portfolio.

 National adjudication of Gold Key qualifying works takes place in New York City in March 2019.
 Gold Key works are judged digitally by the national jurors.

 Which students’ artworks will be exhibited in the National Art Exhibition?

 National Gold Awards and National American Visions & Voices Awards will be exhibited at the National Art Exhibition in June 2019 in NYC.

 Who is eligible to participate in the Scholastics program?

-Students enrolled in 7th – 12th grades can enter their work into the competition.
+Students enrolled in 7th – 12th grades, 13 years and up, can enter their work into the competition.
 Work can either be entered on behalf of the student by their art teacher(s), or students/parents can enter work directly.
 If a student or parent registers the work they must still give their printed registration form to their art teacher for inclusion in the teacher’s entry packet.